 Statistics South Africa has released the 2016 Community Survey results.
 This information was used to analyze the trends in demographic and social economic profiles.
 The 2001 and the Census 2011 as well as the 2016 Community survey data was then used to compare trends and patterns within the municipality.
+According to Statistics South Africa 2021 Midyear population estimates the eMadlangeni Local population is approximately 48 559 in 2023.

-C.1.1 Population Size and Growth
+C.1.1 POPULATION SIZE AND GROWTH